-60/65cm and 80cm should have a shallow scoop ditch under 95cm and above can have a reveted ditch that must be not more than 60cm deep.
+60/65cm and 80cm should have a shallow scoop ditch under, 95cm and above can have a timber lined ditch that must be not more than 60cm deep.

-Maximum base spread is not recommended at any level.
 Base spread should be proportional to the size of the log (bigger log = more base spread, small log = less base spread).
 At all levels the take off should be defined by a prominent ground line.